How to Write a Thank-You Letter With Examples

-Thank you letters, graciously and sincerely written, are essential in the business world.
-Whether a former boss has provided you a reference, a business contact has recommended you to their employer, a colleague has helped you with a project, or a potential new boss has just interviewed you for a position, it is important to take the time to thank everyone who helps with your career or job search.
+Thank-you letters, graciously and sincerely written, are essential in the business world.
+Whether a former boss has provided you with a reference, a business contact has recommended you to their employer, a colleague has helped you with a project, or a potential new boss has just interviewed you for a position, it is important to take the time to thank everyone who helps with your career, job search, or business.

-Thank you letters are a great way to express your appreciation for people’s help.
-However, they can also help you in a number of ways.
-A thank you letter can help you maintain contact with someone in your network.
+They can also help you in a number of other ways.
+A thank-you letter can help you maintain contact with someone in your network.
 It can help you remind a hiring manager why you are a good fit for a position.
 It can also show your supervisor that you are professional and polite.

 Make sure you know both what to say in your letter, and also whether to send your note as an email, letter, or card.
-Saying the right thing using the right format will impress your recipient, and make him or her feel appreciated.
+Saying the right thing using the right format will impress your recipient, and make them feel appreciated.

 Email vs. Paper vs. Notecard Thank Yous